Immaculata University: Athletics

-Women's basketball

 The women's basketball team played in six straight AIAW basketball tournament final fours from 1972 to 1977, five straight finals from 1972 to 1976.
 They won three consecutive national championships from 1972 to 1974.
 The team was featured for its 1970s accomplishments on a SportsCenter special on March 23, 2008.

 On January 26, 1975, Immaculata played in the first nationally televised women's intercollegiate basketball game.
 Facing Maryland at Cole Field House, Immaculata won 80–48 in a game noted more for its turnovers (70) than scoring (56 field goals, 16 free throws).

 On February 22, 1975, they played in the first women's college basketball game ever played in Madison Square Garden.
 Immaculata won 65–61.
 On January 4, 2015, Immaculata and Queens College played in the Maggie Dixon Classic as a commemoration of the 40th anniversary of the first game played between women's college basketball teams in Madison Square Garden.

 The story of the basketball team was adapted into a movie, The Mighty Macs, which was released in 2011.
 Directed by Tim Chambers, the film chronicles the first Mighty Macs championship in 1972.

 The head coach of the women's team from 1972 to 1977, Cathy Rush, was inducted into the Naismith Memorial Basketball Hall of Fame in 2008, and the Women's Basketball Hall of Fame in 2010.
 The 1972–1974 teams were announced on April 7, 2014, as part of the 2014 induction class of the Naismith Hall, and were formally inducted as a team on August 8.
 Players Theresa Grentz and Marianne Stanley were inducted into the Naismith Hall in 2022 for their subsequent accomplishments as college coaches.